univention/univention-corporate-server/doc/manual/domain-ldap/system-roles.rst

 ================

 In a UCS domain systems can be installed in different *system roles*.
-The following gives a short characterization of the different systems:
+The following gives a short characterization of the different systems.

 .. _domain-ldap-primary-directory-node: